-- We removed color from the side navigation menu icons to reduce the amount of attention given to the menu, while also giving the user an indication of where they are in the system by highlighting the navigation item in a brighter color.
+- We removed colour from the side navigation menu icons to reduce the amount of attention given to the menu, while also giving the user an indication of where they are in the system by highlighting the navigation item in a brighter colour.

-- Primary action buttons are colored differently than secondary buttons, giving the user a clear understanding of the main action of a page or pop-up.
+- Primary action buttons are coloured differently than secondary buttons, giving the user a clear understanding of the main action of a page or pop-up.

 - Red is used consistently to indicate that something needs attention, such as an error message, alert, device disconnection, or for system notifications that need attention.